top of page

 In the meantime, the couple can still enjoy the scent of honeysuckle at their door and the nepeta, hardy geranium, and salvia flowers as they pass by.
 They will only need to deadhead a few times over the summer to promote more blooms.

 A low bird bath blends in with the plants and provides both water and cover for birds.
-It is placed near the waterspout for ease of access and slightly shaded by the Viburnum; this well keep down algae in summer and make filling and cleaning a simple task.
+It is placed near the waterspout for ease of access and slightly shaded by the Viburnum; this will keep down algae in summer and make filling and cleaning a simple task.

 Parker Drive Front Birdbath_edited.jpg